Common C.MI. Course Questions

 Q. Can I really learn meditation / how to teach meditation online?

 A. Yes!
 Just ask any of our students and graduates.
 The C.MI. program has been designed with a full and experienced understanding of the challenges of teaching practical skills in an online format.
 You are not simply left to read a few pages and take a quiz.
 Instead you are guided along a process of learning, practice, discovery, interaction within our community, as well as feedback, guidance, and validation from your instructor (and Faculty Assistants).
 During the typical week in C.MI, you will have had the chance to log several hours of practice, apply what you are learning within those sessions, communicate challenges and experiences with our very active global community of C.MI students.
-Your growing understanding is tested and nurtured by way of various reading and written assignments, quizzes, discussions, etc. - however, you are never left to feel alone in this journey - there are always 200+ global friends close-by to offer guidance, support, and encouragement.
+Your growing understanding is tested and nurtured by way of various reading and written assignments, quizzes, discussions, etc. - however, you are never left to feel alone in this journey - there are always others close-by (virtually) to offer guidance, support, and encouragement.

 Q. What is the tuition for C.MI.?

 Students are responsible for purchasing (or borrowing) the two required texts for the course.
-The approximate cost for these two books (if you purchase them) is about US$11 each (plus any shipping costs).
+The approximate cost for these two books (if you purchase them) is about US$12 - $15 each (plus any shipping costs).
 Many public libraries (in the USA and possibly other countries as well) will also have these two books available to borrow.
 Both books are also available in Amazon Kindle format - for reading on your computer, tablet, Kindle device, or other mobile device.

 back to top